WilliamsPaleoLab/Farley_Optimizing_Computing_SDMs/theThesis/theThesis.markdown

       * No clear winner for all tasks
       * All methods are still widely used
       * Maxent and its popularity
+      * Ensemble and parallel methods and their application/accuracy
     4. Prediction and hindcasting using models as a key way to understand the past and future
       * Cite land manager uses here (this is more than just hypotheses for ecological testing)
       * These are real issues that need support (invasive species)